News, analysis, insight, and tools for business and technology professionals interested in achieving business objectives

-ArchiMate, DirecNet, Making Standards Work, Open O logo, Open O and Check Certification logo, OpenPegasus, Platform 3.0, The Open Group, TOGAF, UNIX, and The Open Brand X logo are registered trademarks and Boundaryless Information Flow, Build with Integrity Buy with Confidence, Dependability Through Assuredness, Digital Practitioner Body of Knowledge, DPBoK, EMMM, FACE, IT4IT, the IT4IT logo, O-AAF, O-DEF, O-HERA, O-PAS, O-SDU, Open FAIR, Open Platform 3.0, Open Process Automation, Open Trusted Technology Provider, SOSA, the Open ‘O’ logo and The Open Group Certification logo are trademarks of The Open Group.
+ArchiMate, DirecNet, Making Standards Work, Open O logo, Open O and Check Certification logo, OpenPegasus, Platform 3.0, The Open Group, TOGAF, UNIX, and The Open Brand X logo are registered trademarks and Boundaryless Information Flow, Build with Integrity Buy with Confidence, Dependability Through Assuredness, Digital Practitioner Body of Knowledge, DPBoK, EMMM, FACE, IT4IT, the IT4IT logo, O-AAF, O-DEF, O-HERA, O-PAS, O-SDU, Open FAIR, Open O logo, Open Platform 3.0, Open Process Automation, Open Trusted Technology Provider, SOSA, and The Open Group Certification logo are trademarks of The Open Group.

 For more information on The Open Group Blog, please contact firstname.lastname@example.org.